leokang123/Obsidian/Pages/Home.md

     // Push the data into the calendarData.entries array calendarData.entries.push({
         date: page.생성일.slice(0,10),     // (required) Date in the format YYYY-MM-DD
-        intensity: pageArr.length * 10,   // (required) The data you want to track, will map color intensities automatically
+        intensity: pageArrLength * 10,   // (required) The data you want to track, will map color intensities automatically
-        color: "pink",          // (optional) Reference from *calendarData.colors*.
+        color: "orangeToRed",          // (optional) Reference from *calendarData.colors*.
 If no color is supplied; colors[0] is used
     });
-    console.log(page.file)
+    console.log(pageArrLength)

 }